 The School of Education and all of its degree programs are accredited by the Association for Advancing Quality in Educator Preparation (AAQEP).
 The accreditation covers all of the school’s degree programs, which include bachelor’s programs for elementary and secondary education and seven master’s programs, until 2027.

 Additionally, programs provided by the School of Education to prepare candidates for teacher certification in elementary and secondary education are accepted by the Guam Commission on Educator Certification.

 The expected fundamental knowledge, skills, and values that the University of Guam student will have demonstrated upon completion of any degree are:

-The University campus sits on a gently sloping 100-acre site in Mangilao, minutes from Hagåtña and other government and commercial centers.
+The University campus sits on a 100-acre site in Mangilao, minutes from Guam's capital city of Hagåtña and other government and commercial centers.
 It overlooks Pago Bay and commands a breathtaking view of the Pacific Ocean.

 While English is the primary language of instruction at the University of Guam, the University recognizes English and CHamoru as the official languages of Guam (P.L.
 12-132).
 The University also adheres to spelling and usage conventions developed by the Kumision I Fino’ CHamoru, which has the duty of establishing agreement on CHamoru orthography and notifying public and private institutions of updates to the language (P.L.
 33-236).
 Courses and coursework may be delivered in fino' CHamoru or other modern languages upon the approval of the instructor and dean.